Indexing#

 Copying vs Sharing#

-Slicing does not make a copy of the selected elements; rather, it produces a new view of the original array (whenever possible).
+Slicing returns a view whenever possible.
 A view behaves like a regular array, except that its elements are shared with the array from which it was created.
+Use np.shares_memory(a, b) to test whether two arrays may affect the same data.

 a = np.array([4, 10, 7, 2, 5])